JuDong1214/Pipeline/README.md

 # MIGWAS Pipeline
+Our developed MIGWAS (miRNA-target gene networks enrichment on GWAS) pipeline efficiently annotates large numbers of variants files  and helps estimate specific tissue enrichment over the association of miRNA
 # **Overview**
-This MIGWAS (miRNA-target gene networks enrichment on GWAS) pipeline helps estimate specific tissue enrichment over the association of miRNA and target gene networks in order to provide a better understanding of miRNA on human diseases and the genetics of human traits.

 # **Publication and Citation**